 Cases

-The lawsuit alleges the Department has for six years ignored its responsibility to issue a decision on a group borrower defense application submitted by the Massachusetts Attorney General in May 2016 on behalf of nearly 100 eligible former students of the now-defunct Kaplan Career Institute.
+The lawsuit alleges the Department has ignored its responsibility to issue a decision on a group borrower defense application submitted by the MA Attorney General in May 2016 on behalf of nearly 100 eligible former students of the now-defunct Kaplan Career Institute.

-A student borrower in Illinois filed a proposed class action lawsuit against Navient for arbitrarily issuing blanket denials of student loan discharges where there is evidence of school misconduct and fraud.
-The lawsuit seeks relief for Illinois borrowers who applied for loan cancellation through Navient’s “School Misconduct Discharge Application,” which it quietly released in early 2024.
+This class action lawsuit seeks relief for Illinois borrowers who applied for loan cancellation through Navient’s “School Misconduct Discharge Application,” which it quietly released in early 2024.

 Graduates of the University of Southern California’s (USC) online Master of Social Work (MSW) program filed a class action lawsuit against USC for misrepresentation, false advertising, and other deceptive, unfair and unlawful business practices.